robertmand/FAIR-DaSH/_episodes/ep3.md

 {: .solution}

 **Reading the metadata**
-This part is related to your meta-data, how they can alighn with FAIR principles
+This part is related to your meta-data, how they can align with FAIR principles
 - (F2) Data are described with rich metadata
 - (F3) Metadata clearly and explicitly include the identifier of the data they describe